Sk3tch7y/Intercal/Project Docs/README.md

 ## User Requirements:

+- Search for lakes based on ID or lake levels
 - View Lake data
 - View Lake predictions
 - Allow users to add lakes to their dashboard
 - Allow Admin to flag lakes in the database
 - Allow Users to create Accounts

+## System Requirements

-## Functional Requirements:
+### Functional Requirements:

-- Tracking Changes over time
-- Visualize data
-- Show Predictions for water levels
+- Query the database for lakes with specific Id's or water level ranges
+- Display current lake data within a dashboard citing the monitoring posts it sources
+- Display Average lake levels within a specific time period to estimate the levels for a year
+- link lakes to a users dashboard within the database so it is saved between devices not just on the client
+- Allow Admin to assign a flag to lakes out of acceptable values within a database
+- Add users to databases according to their input

-## Non-Functional Requirements
+### Non-Functional Requirements

-- Store and organize water level data
+- The system must Store and organize water level data
+- predictions must be processed on the client-side
+- data visualization happens on the client side
-- Store Flagged lakes and monitoring posts
+- maintain Flagged lakes and monitoring posts
-- Store User dashboards on the server
+- Store Users, and user dashboards on the server
-- respond to queries in a timely manner
+- respond to queries in a reasonable amount of time
-- link to sourced data for visualization and predictions
+- link to sourced data for visualization and predictions and previous years, to openly display facts

 ## User Use Case Diagram: